Universal Photorealistic Style Transfer: A Lightweight and Adaptive Approach: Experiments

 In this section, we first provide an overview of our experimental setup, involving details about the evaluation dataset and the quantitative metrics employed.
-Subsequently, we delve into ablation studied on the StyleNet architecture and the Instance-adaptive optimization approach.
-Furthermore, we extensively compare IPST with other competing methods based on transfer effects and efficiencies.
+Subsequently, we extensively compare UPST with other competing methods based on transfer effects and efficiencies.
+Furthermore, we delve into ablation studied on the StyleNet architecture and the Instance-adaptive optimization approach.

 \textbf{Evaluation Dataset.} To conduct both quantitative and qualitative comparisons, we utilized the DPST dataset \cite{luan2017deep}, comprising sixty content-style pairs.
 This dataset encompasses a mix of pairs, some align roughly correct segmentation while others pose challenges.
-Notably, the 23rd pair requires a segmentation map, so we substitute it with a 4K mountain landscape pair shown in \Cref{fig:qualitative}.

 \textbf{Quantitative Metrics.} Prior studies \cite{an2020ultrafast, xia2020joint, yoo2019photorealistic} have employed content structural similarity and Gram matrix style loss for quantitative evaluation of photorealistic style transfer results.
-For enhancing the precision of structural similarity measurement, Neural Preset \cite{ke2023neural} upgraded the edge detection model from HED \cite{xie2015holistically} to LDC \cite{soria2022ldc} for finer edge detail representation.
-Additionally, a discriminator model was trained on annotated data to assess color style similarity.
-Nevertheless, after conducting several tests, concerns arose regarding the universality and reliability of the discriminator model.
-In response, we adopted LDC to output the content similarity score and utilized the normalized Gram matrix style loss to compute the style similarity score.
-The style similarity score is defined as $\text{style\_sim} = \max(0,3000-\mathcal{L}_{style})/3000$, where $3000$ is a relatively large style loss for normalization purposes.
-We also computed the F-1 score of the content and style similarity to provide a comprehensive evaluation.
+Furthermore, Neural Preset \cite{ke2023neural} upgraded the edge detection model from HED \cite{xie2015holistically} to LDC \cite{soria2022ldc} to enhance the precision of structural similarity measurement.
+Building upon these previous works, we adopt LDC to assess the content similarity and utilize the normalized Gram matrix style loss to evaluate the style similarity.
+The style similarity is defined as $\text{Style} = \max(0,3000-\mathcal{L}_{style})/3000$, where $3000$ is a relatively large style loss for normalization purposes.
+In an ideal scenario, the method exhibits high similarities in both content and style.
+Therefore, we also calculate the F-1 score that represents the harmonic mean of content and style similarities to offer a comprehensive evaluation.
+The F-1 score is defined as $F_1 = 2/(\text{Content}^{-1}+\text{Style}^{-1})$